mattpeters1/Matt-Peters-InfoSec-Portfolio/README.md

 ## Objective

 My journey in developing my skills in cybersecurity combined with my first-hand experiences in being targeted by cyber crime has fueled my passion for cybersecurity.
-I am now eager to transition into this field armed with my background in business and risk assessment, specifically hoping to join an Information Security/SOC Analyst role while bringing new insights and ideas to the table with a focus on protecting information and driving better business decisions.
+I am now eager to transition into this field armed with my background in business and risk assessment, with the goal of bringing new insights and ideas to the table with a focus on protecting information and driving better business decisions.

 ## Skills